 Complaints about the split unit of an airco led to investigation of the factory specs.
 These appeared to be confusing and incorrect.

 Scrutinising the detailed specifications we found that the A-weighted sound pressure level (LpA) of the unit was 56 dB(A).

 The "noise level" value of 52 appeared to be the noise rating level.
 Noise rating level has nothing to do with A-weighting and the (A) value mentioned in the brochure was erroneous.
 A case of misleading information caused by ignorance or carelessness.
 Noise rating is a value obtained by comparing a spectrum with a collection of reference curves.
 The rating level corresponds to the highest curve touched by the curve of the measured spectrum.
 Only by chance a rating value can be close to LpA.

 This illustration explains the errors and the 4 dB confusion.

 Noise measurement and specification is not a mystery, mysteries are created by carelessness and lack of knowledge.

-We are eager to help avoid discussions and confusion, and costs!
+We are eager to help avoiding discussions and confusion, and costs!